Back to Blog

 • Miscellaneous expenses: CE Classes, random supplies, etc., $500/year ($40 per month)

 This doesn’t even include a marketing budget!
 Why am I not doing any paid advertising?
 I’m at that sweet spot in my career where it’s all regulars and word of mouth.
 If you’re not there and need clients, you should strongly consider a marketing budget of $150-$500 a month until you can’t fit people into your schedule anymore.
 I also keep my overhead expenses as low as possible to pocket more profit after taxes.
+As you can see, I have a sweet deal for rent.
+Expect room rents in many areas to be $500-$900/month just for a room.

 • $70/hour average: 13 massages